Lotus Jazz

 The Lotus 1-2-3 spreadsheet was the killer application for the business-oriented IBM PC, and Jazz was an attempt to recreate that success for Macintosh.
 With the tagline "The software Macintosh was invented for," and promoted on TV at great expense, it was poorly received by reviewers and consumers and became a high-profile flop.
 In 1988, Lotus was on the verge of releasing an improved version as Modern Jazz, but the project was cancelled.

 Overview

 Jazz shipped on four 400K 3½" diskettes: one for start-up, one containing the main program, a copy protected backup program disk, and a disk of sample files.
-This required the need for multiple swaps of the start-up and program or backup disks.
+This requires multiple swaps of the start-up and program or backup disks.
 Lotus Jazz Release 1 cannot be run from a hard drive or dual 400K floppy disk drives.
-If the start-up or both of the main program disks failed, the software is unusable.
+If the start-up or both of the main program disks fail, the software is unusable.

 The terminal emulation module is integrated with the spreadsheet module, allowing users dialing into corporate mainframes to have onscreen reports be parsed directly into spreadsheet columns for later editing and refinement.

 Reception

 Lotus sold 20,000 copies of the original version of Jazz, while Microsoft sold 200,000 of Excel.
+By 1987 Computerworld described it as a failure.